 When a student does not meet the above criteria for advancement to fourth grade, the student may receive a probationary promotion through a unanimous decision of the school's Student Reading Proficiency Team (SRPT).
-The team is made up of a parent or guardian, the child's current reading teacher, future reading teacher and a certified reading specialist, if one is available.
+As of April 2017, the team is made up of a parent or guardian, the child's current reading teacher, future reading teacher and a certified reading specialist.
 The principal and superintendent must approve the promotion.
 Any student promoted on probationary basis will receive intensive reading instruction in fourth grade as outlined through an Academic Progress Plan to remedy any reading deficiencies.